watermelon-addict/IM-Study-on-Sea-Ice/README.md

 <br/>
 The IM simulation results for 2012 and 2022 based on the fine-tuned ResNet50 model are included in this section.
 The 2024 results will be included when the full year data is available.
 <br/>
 Figure 22 shows the semi-monthly NRTSI sea ice images in the focus area from June 16th, 2022 to Jan 1st, 2023.
-The Ising parameters (J, B_0,〖 B〗_x 〖,B〗_y, I) for each simulation period in 2022 predicted by the ResNet50 model are shown in Table 4.
+The Ising parameters $(J, B_0, B_x, B_y, I)$ for each simulation period in 2022 predicted by the ResNet50 model are shown in Table 4.
 The simulated sea ice images for each 2022 period are shown in Figure 23 utilizing the Ising parameters in Table 4.
 The absolute differences in ice coverages for each of the simulation period in Figure 22 and Figure 23 are calculated; the results are illustrated as the heatmaps in Figure 24.
 The ice coverage percentage and ice extent comparison charts based on the simple CNN model are illustrated in Figure 25.
 <br/>
 <br/>
 <figure>